akacmazz/dream-diffusion/README.md

 </div>

 A PyTorch implementation of **DREAM (Diffusion Rectification and Estimation-Adaptive Models)** for high-quality face generation on the CelebA dataset.
-This project was developed for **BLG561 Machine Learning** course at **Istanbul Technical University** and achieves **publication-quality results** with training stability and crash protection.
+This project was developed and achieves **good-quality results** with training stability.

 **🏆 Achieved Results**: **FID Score 25.75** with **100% mode coverage** - *Comprehensive evaluation with 5000 samples*